The 9/11 Commission Report (film)

 The 9/11 Commission Report is a 2006 American drama film produced by The Asylum.
 It was written and directed by Leigh Scott, and was released in June 2006.
 The film stars Rhett Giles.

+Plot

+Using the 9/11 Commission's final report on its investigation into the September 11 attacks, published in the 9/11 Commission Report, as historical background, The 9/11 Commission Report is a non-fiction drama film whose plot follows all of the developments leading up to and through the attacks in New York City and at The Pentagon on September 11, 2001.